slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Yes, you should have a strong, crystal clear vision and end game, but you must be flexible about how you achieve that vision.

-> *'All models are wrong but some are useful.' -- George Box*

-> *'You can’t connect the dots looking forward; you can only connect them looking backwards.
-So you have to trust that the dots will somehow connect in your future.' -- steve jobs*

 “Anything perceived has a cause.~// humm-- rational and irrational players All conclusions have premises.
 All effects have causes.
-All actions have motives.”
+All actions have motives. -- Arthur Schopenhauer
-— Arthur Schopenhauer

 key variables that you need to maximize and minimize, and follow the agile path blazed by Henry Singleton (My only plan is to keep coming to work. … I like to steer the boat each day rather than plan ahead way into the future.)

-> *'I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do.' -- Charlie Munger

-My first thought,” William Deresiewicz said in one of my favorite speeches, “is never my best thought.
-My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.”
+> *'My first thought, is never my best thought.
+My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

 Knowing what you want is not enough, you must have a very clear blueprint for the specific actions you are going to take in order to achieve your end game

-best way to del awith confirmation bias: You need to search out disconfirming evidence.
+best way to deal with confirmation bias: You need to search out disconfirming evidence.

-Almost everything people say to me has a good reason and a real reas
+Almost everything people say to me has a good reason and a reason

 everybody is a genious. but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
-(under ideal conditions everybody si a genious)
+(under ideal conditions everybody is a genious)

-GET AN EXIT STRATEGY

 identifing needs